falconsmilie/backendcodechallenge/Q&A.md

 * It returns JSON, ideally grouped or paginated.

 ### CommitRepository
-The only changes needed are the get, save, view and format interface methods in the [`CommitRepository`](source/app/Repositories/CommitRepository.php) must be updated to allow for requests to an external API.
-That is all.
+The only changes needed are the methods in the [`CommitRepository`](source/app/Repositories/CommitRepository.php) must be updated to allow for requests to an external API.

 ### Benefits
 * Zero changes to service and API classes.